Healing from Developmental Trauma

-Resolving Complex PTSD
+Resolving Complex PTSD and Dissociation

 Traumatic patterns tend to be relived and re-enacted.
 Even though they are painful; traumatic patterns are familiar; letting go can actually feel more overwhelming.
 It can feel safer not to trust people.
 It can feel easier not to change.